Jaromír Tauchen

-Jaromír Tauchen (born 23 July 1981, in Sušice) is a Czech lawyer, law-historian, certified judiciary interpreter and translator (German/Czech) and lecturer at the Faculty of Law, Masaryk University, Brno.
+Jaromír Tauchen (born 23 July 1981) is a Czech lawyer, law-historian, certified judiciary interpreter and translator (German/Czech) and lecturer at the Faculty of Law, Masaryk University, Brno.
 His researches are mainly aimed at German legal history, especially the era of the Third Reich in Germany, in the Protectorate Bohemia and Moravia and history of Germans in the Czech lands.

-Academic career
+Life and academic career

-Dr. Jaromir Tauchen has worked at the Department of History of State and Law, Faculty of Law of Masaryk University in Brno.
-Having taken part in a number of international school tours and international research projects, Dr. Tauchen has studied at a couple of German and Austrian Universities, e.g. Innsbruck, Dresden, Frankfurt and Vienna.
+Jaromír Tauchen was born on 23 July 1981 in Sušice.
+He has worked at the Department of History of State and Law, Faculty of Law of Masaryk University in Brno.
+Having taken part in a number of international school tours and international research projects, Tauchen has studied at a couple of German and Austrian Universities, e.g. Innsbruck, Dresden, Frankfurt and Vienna.
 He has published his articles especially in the Journal on European History of Law.
 Further, he has been a co-author of a couple of monographs published in Germany.
 Mr. Jaromir Tauchen is certified judiciary interpreter and translator (German/Czech) and a member of the Deutsch-Tschechische Juristenvereinigung e.V., and The European Society for History of Law.

 He is a member of the Editorial board of the Journal on European History of Law and member of the international Scientific board of the Beiträge zur Rechtsgeschichte Österreichs.
 He is an editor of the Encyclopedia of Czech Legal History and a member of its scientific board.